Edouard Cortès

-Edouard Léon Cortès (1882–1969) was a French painter of French and Spanish ancestry.
-He is known as "Le Poète Parisien de la Peinture" or "the Parisian Poet of Painting" because of his diverse Paris cityscapes in a variety of weather and night settings.
+Edouard Léon Cortès (1882–1969) was a French post-impressionist painter of French and Spanish ancestry.
+He is known as "Le Poète Parisien de la Peinture" ("the Parisian Poet of Painting") because of his diverse Paris cityscapes in a variety of weather and night settings.

 Personal life

 Cortes was born on August 6, 1882, in Lagny-sur-Marne, about twenty miles east of Paris.
 His father, Antonio Cortés, had been a painter for the Spanish Royal Court.

 In 1914 Cortès married Fernande Joyeuse, with whom he had a daughter, Jacqueline Simone, in 1916.
 The depiction of a woman with a child is repeated throughout his work, a possible reference to Joyeuse and Jacqueline.

 Although Cortès was a pacifist, when war came close to his native village he was compelled to enlist in a French Infantry Regiment at the age of 32.
 Sent to the front lines, Cortès was wounded by a bayonet, evacuated to a military hospital, and awarded the Croix de Guerre.
 After recovery he was reassigned to use his artistic talent to sketch enemy positions.
 Later in life his convictions led him to refuse the Légion d'Honneur from the French Government.
 In 1919 he was demobilized.

 His wife died in 1918, and the following year he married his sister-in-law, Lucienne Joyeuse.

 Cortès lived a simple life amid a close circle of friends.
 He died on November 26, 1969, in Lagny, and has a street named in his honour.